Phengar/Projet2_1A_info/README.md

-## Limitations

-The main limitation of this project is that the statistics retrieved specific and serve a precise incentive, that is the analysis of the ISMIN curriculum.
-Despite trying to be modular (splitting the whole project in various functions and files), the statistics printed in either the file or the Terminal console are very specific.

 ## Conclusion

 This project was the occasion to enhance both our programming and algorithmic skills by putting into practice algorithmic concepts, precisely graph theory concepts we studied in class.
 Furthermore, this project was the opportunity to get an in-depth overview of the ISMIN syllabus, namely the relations between school subjects (either GP or UP).